 Once your QR code marketing goes live, keep track of data.
 This data will tell you about your best performing and underperforming campaigns, and you can optimise them accordingly.

 Benefits of dynamic QR code:

 You can edit your dynamic QR code’s content at any time, allowing you to print your active QR codes, and you can still change the content at any time.

-You can track data of your dynamic QR code addresses, contact numbers, and names; you can follow the number of scans, time of a scan, location of the scan and even device people use to scan it.
+You can track data of your dynamic QR code addresses, contact numbers, and names; you can follow the number of scans, time of a scan, location of the scan and even people used it to scan it.

 A QR code generator is very cost-effective, and some platforms even offer it for free

 Making the right choice of a QR code generator is the prerequisite of leveraging QR code marketing for your business.
-There are unlimited free QR code generators are available but make sure to choose with:
+There are unlimited free QR code generators available, but make sure to choose with:

 - The accurate data tracking feature